-Christie’s will offer the largest fancy vivid-blue diamond ever to be put up for auction, marking the latest in a string of large colored diamonds coming up for sale.
+Christie’s will offer the largest fancy vivid-blue diamond ever to be put up for auction, marking the latest in a string of large colored diamonds coming up for sale, says Rapaport.

-The 14.62-carat ‘Oppenheimer Blue’ (pictured) will lead Christie’s Magnificent Jewels auction in Geneva on May 18, with an estimated value of $38 million to $45 million, according to a Christie’s statement March 31.
+The 14.62-carat ‘Oppenheimer Blue’ will lead Christie’s Magnificent Jewels auction in Geneva on May 18, with an estimated value of $38 million to $45 million.
 The precious stone is named after its previous owner Sir Philip Oppenheimer, who was the chairman of the Diamond Trading Company from 1975 until his death in 1995.

-If the diamond price hits its upper estimate, the sale would come close to a world record of $48.5 million set by the 12.03-carat Blue Moon in Geneva at a Sotheby’s auction in November.
-Christie’s last auction of jewels in the Swiss city also saw the sale of a large, colored diamond of 16.08 carats fetch $28.6 million (CHF 28.7 million).
+The sale could come close to a world record of $48.5 million set by the 12.03-carat Blue Moon in Geneva at a Sotheby’s auction in November.

 A study by the Gemological Institute of America found that of 462 blue diamonds, only 1 percent were fancy vivid, Christie’s said.